-[3] 5 V tolerant pad providing digital I/O with TTL levels and hysteresis and analog output function.
+^{[3] 5} V tolerant pad providing digital I/O with TTL levels and hysteresis and analog output function.
 When configured as the DAC output, digital section of the pad is disabled.

-[4] Open-drain 5 V tolerant digital I/O pad, compatible with I2C-bus 400 kHz specification.
+- [4] Open-drain 5 V tolerant digital I/O pad, compatible with I2C-bus 400 kHz specification.
 This pad requires an external pull-up to provide output functionality.
 When power is switched off, this pin connected to the I2C-bus is floating and does not disturb the I2C lines.
-Open-drain configuration applies to all functions on this pin.

-[5] Pad provides digital I/O and USB functions.
+Open-drain configuration applies to all functions on this pin. - [5] Pad provides digital I/O and USB functions.
 It is designed in accordance with the USB specification, revision 2.0 (Full-speed and Low-speed mode only).

-[6] 5 V tolerant pad with 5 ns glitch filter providing digital I/O functions with TTL levels and hysteresis.

-[7] 5 V tolerant pad with 20 ns glitch filter providing digital I/O function with TTL levels and hysteresis.

-[8] Pad provides special analog functionality.
+This pad is not 5 V tolerant. - [6] 5 V tolerant pad with 5 ns glitch filter providing digital I/O functions with TTL levels and hysteresis. - [7] 5 V tolerant pad with TTL levels and hysteresis.
+Internal pull-up and pull-down resistors disabled. - [8] 5 V tolerant pad with TTL levels and hysteresis and internal pull-up resistor. - [9] 5 V tolerant pad with 20 ns glitch filter providing digital I/O function with TTL levels and hysteresis. - [10] Pad provides special analog functionality. - [11] When the system oscillator is not used, connect XTAL1 and XTAL2 as follows: XTAL1 can be left floating or can be grounded (grounding is preferred to reduce susceptibility to noise).
+XTAL2 should be left floating. - [12] When the RTC is not used, connect VBAT to $V{DD(REG)(3V3)}$ and leave RTCX1 floating.